Okay, admit it. You've probably been constipated at least once in your lifetime. It happens. You're not alone.

 Constipation is one of the most common gastrointestinal problems in the United States.
 Constipation affects an estimated 15% of the population (some 42 million people) regardless of age, race or gender.

 However, women and adults over 65 most often report experiencing constipation, according to the U.S. Department of Health and Human Services.
 Constipation can also be a common problem during pregnancy, following childbirth or surgery, or after taking medications to relieve pain from things such as a broken bone, tooth extraction, or back pain.

 What is Constipation?

-"While it's a common problem, different people have different definitions," says Robert Akbari, MD, a Doylestown Hospital colorectal surgeon.
+"While it's a common problem, different people have different definitions," says Robert Akbari, MD, a colorectal surgeon with Doylestown Health Colorectal Specialists.
 He is an expert in the surgical and non-surgical treatment of diseases of the colon, rectum and anus, with advanced training in the treatment of these diseases.